Post pregnancy muscle separation - ab separation

 Diastasis of the Rectus Abdominis Muscle (DRAM) or Diastasis Recti is more commonly referred to as Abdominal Separation and effects the rectus abdominis muscle - which is the muscle at the front of the abdomen, which runs from the ribcage to the pubic bone.
 In well trained people, it is the ‘6-pack’ muscle.
 The join in the middle of the rectus abdominis muscle is called the linea alba.

-Abdominal separation occurs during and after pregnancy and is the stretching and separation of the linea alba above and / or below the navel.
+Abdominal separation or Post pregnancy muscle separation occurs during and after pregnancy and is the stretching and separation of the linea alba above and / or below the navel.
 It may be small in both width and length (hardly noticeable) to large (over 12 centimetres wide and extend along the whole linea alba).
 In larger separations, part of the abdomen can protrude, creating a bulge at the separation.

 Abdominal separation more than 2.5 centimetres can be a problem as it can contribute to low back and pelvic pain when new Mums are busy caring for their babies and other children.